Narjisfatima123/sqa-portfolio/README.md

 ---
 ## Tools

-**Browser developer tools**
+**Browser Developer Tools**
+**Postman - basics**
+**Slack**
+**Teams**

 **Mind Maps & Diagrams**
-Skilled in designing clean, visually appealing mind maps and diagrams to organize complex ideas, workflows, and test processes.
+- Skilled in designing clean, visually appealing mind maps and diagrams to organize complex ideas, workflows, and test processes.
 Able to simplify and structure information for better understanding, collaboration, and presentation—ideal for test planning, requirement analysis, and retrospectives.

 **Jira**